-- Nonimmigrant visa application (Form DS-160) - Consult US Embassy or Consulate for additional forms
+- Nonimmigrant visa application (Form DS-160): Complete the form online at https://ceac.state.gov/genniv/ and bring the confirmation page to your appointment. - Consult your local US Embassy or Consulate for any additional forms

-Make sure your passport is valid for at least 6 months after the anticipated date of entry to the U.S.
+Make sure your passport is valid for at least 6 months after your anticipated date of entry to the U.S.

-Check that the data on the I-20 or DS-2019 (e.g., spelling of name, birth date) matches with your passport.
+Check that the data on the I-20 or DS-2019 (e.g., spelling of name, birth date) matches your passport.
 Notify Washington College immediately of any mistakes.
 NOTE: Washington College will use only your first given name and your family name on visa forms.
 Middle names are not required.
 Also, the Department of State has advised schools to omit (leave out) dashes "-" in names.

-Obtain photographs.
+Obtain a photograph.